ajba1973/ms2-RPS/README.md

 ### 3.2 Libraries:

--   [JQuery](https://jquery.com/) used to make the site interactive
--   [Bootstrap](https://getbootstrap.com/) used to help make the game responsive across all devices
 -   [Googlefonts](https://fonts.google.com/) used to source the font for the title of the game on both pages
 -   [Balsamiq](https://balsamiq.com/) used to create the wireframes during the "skeleton" phase of the project.
--   [Font Awesome](https://fontawesome.com/) used frequently to provide icons for the modals and game page.

 ##### Back to [Contents](#table-of-contents)